Dollars vs. decentralization: Johnson’s and Vallas’ vastly different fixes for CPS

 Funding

-In the background of these plans is the fact the district only has 75% of the state and local funding it needs to adequately serve its students, according to state officials, leaving CPS about $1.4 billion short.
+In the background of these plans is the fact that CPS only has 75% of the state and local funding it needs to adequately serve its students, according to state officials, leaving CPS about $1.4 billion short.
 That calculation takes into account poverty rates and other factors affecting kids’ educational experiences.

-The Civic Federation, which analyzes CPS’ budget, has been critical that CPS has boosted staff while the number of students has decreased.
+The Civic Federation, which analyzes the CPS budget, has been critical that CPS has boosted staff while the number of students has decreased.

-Vallas says the district’s central office is bloated.
+Vallas said the district’s central office is bloated.
 He maintains CPS has enough money to serve its students, claiming the school system is spending $30,000 per student.

 Johnson has talked about looking for efficiencies, but he insists the state must step up to provide more money.
-Every school leader going back decades has pledged to boost state spending for CPS, usually unsuccessfully.
-Johnson says strong Democratic majorities in the Illinois Legislature, as well as a surplus in state tax revenues, could make it easier this time.
+For decades, every school leader has pledged to boost state spending for CPS, usually unsuccessfully.
+Johnson says strong Democratic majorities in the Illinois General Assembly, as well as a surplus in state tax revenues, could make it easier this time.

 Nader Issa covers education for the Chicago Sun-Times.
 Sarah Karp covers education for WBEZ.
 Lauren FitzPatrick contributed to this story.